 In the interviews I conducted I asked the participant to carry out a task on each competitor site.
 I asked the participants to find a particular shoe and get as far as they could in the purchasing process without actually buying it.

-The general takeaways from the interviews were that the site layout is clear but there is some jargon that they couldn’t quite understand.
-The other important note in the interviews was that they didn’t understand the pricing on the products as they are different for each size and also the processing and delivery fee varies without any explanation, the GOAT site is slightly different in that there are multiple buying options which they also found confusing because there is no explanation
+The general takeaways from the interviews were that the site layout is clear but there is some jargon that the testers couldn’t quite understand.
+The other important note in the interviews was that they didn’t understand the pricing on the products as they are different for each size and also the processing and delivery fee varies without any explanation, the GOAT site is slightly different in that there are multiple buying options which they also found confusing because there is no explanation.

-3.3 Requirements modelling
+Requirements modelling

+This section is used to map out the different requirements we need, I need to have the ideas for the functional and non-functional requirements planned out to meet the requirements.
+The functional requirements are important, but they don’t stop the application from working.
+The non-functional ones must work so users can use the application

 3.3.1 Functional requirements